These simple self-care ideas really work to help ease stress, prevent burn-out, and keep you mentally and physically healthy.

 Invented by Dr. Andrew Weill, this breathing technique really works at reducing the physical symptoms caused by anxiety.

-If you’re anxious about what might happen in the future, stop and focus on what’s happening right this moment.
-At this moment, are you safe?
-Do you have a home?
-Do you have food?
-Are you comfortable?
+If you’re a catastrophizer like me, it’s helpful to train yourself to stay in the present moment.
+This meditation helps remind you that living in the present moment is actually all we have.
 As the saying goes, “The past exists only in our memories, the future only in our plans.
 The present is our only reality.” ~ Robert M. Pirsig

-If you’re stressing out, try some DIY Art Therapy If you find an art or craft project you enjoy, you’ll be distracted while you’re working on it and you’ll experience joy and pride when you complete your project.
+If you’re stressing out, try some craft projects.
+If you find a project you enjoy, you’ll be distracted while you’re working on it and you’ll experience joy and pride when you complete your project.
 I actually enjoy doing jigsaw puzzles so much, I can get into a flow state while working on one.